ryandhasgit/Comedy/Beat Bin/My Five Year Plan For Getting Out Of This Well.md

 use the carcasses form the bird  revolt to attract more worms

-start doing HIIT  workouts with my pet work while eating worms for protein
+start doing HIIT  workouts with my pet rock while eating worms for protein

 get strong enough to climb up the wall of the well